-- If you want to listen to the sound of the TV over the receiver, connect the receiver and TV with audio cables - -When the TV and receiver are connected by HDMI connections, if the TV supports the HDMI ARC (Audio Return Channel) function, the sound of the TV can be input to the receiver via the HDMI OUT terminal, so there is no need to connect an audio cable.
-In this case, set ARC at HDMI Setup to ON (see HDMI Setup on page 56). - If you use an optical digital audio cable, you'll need to tell the receiver which digital input you connected the player to (see The Input Setup menu on page 36).
+- If you want to listen to the sound of the TV over the receiver, connect the receiver and TV with audio cables (page 24). - When the TV and receiver are connected by HDMI connections, if the TV supports the HDMI ARC (Audio Return Channel) function, the sound of the TV can be input to the receiver via the HDMI OUT 1 terminal, so there is no need to connect an audio cable.
+In this case, set ARC at HDMI Setup to ON (see HDMI Setup on page 59). - If you use an optical digital audio cable or RCA (analog) audio cable, you'll need to tell the receiver which digital input you connected the player to (see The Input Setup menu on page 37).